 IRISH-AMERICAN HERITAGE MONTH

+During March in the United States, Americans recognize the numerous contributions of Irish-Americans to the U.S. throughout the years.
 From the founding fathers to innovative transportation, arts and culture, Irish immigrants for generations left deep roots in the American landscape.

 Criss-crossing the country, Irish-American Heritage holds rich traditions, and an unmistakable can do spirit.
-Their infectious character and indomitable personalities have brought us 22 presidents including Ulysses S. Grant, John F. Kennedy, Ronald Regan and Barack Obama to name a few.
+Their infectious character and indomitable personalities have brought us 22 presidents including Ulysses S. Grant, John F. Kennedy, Ronald Regan, and Barack Obama to name a few.
 From inventor and businessman, Henry Ford to journalist Nellie Bly, author F. Scott Fitzgerald and dancer Gene Kelly, their endless talents fill many roles.

 HOW TO OBSERVE